Add the newest e-book from the SABR Digital Library to your baseball collection:

 Professional athletes perform seemingly superhuman feats at work every day.
 While they possess extraordinary skills, they, too, must persevere through human struggles, both physical and personal.
 Many MLB players have overcome significant adversity, obstacles, and disabilities to achieve their dreams on the diamond.
 The 29 athletes who have been presented with the Tony Conigliaro Award offer inspirational examples of ballplayers who have overcome significant adversity to enable them to pursue their professional careers.

 Contributors include: Rich Bogovich, Ryan Brecker, Mark Brunke, Alan Cohen, Rory Costello, Gordon Edes, Greg Erion, Charles F. Faber, Eric Frost, Joy Hackenmueller, Donna L. Halper, Mike Huber, Norm King, Susan Lantz, David Laurila, Bob LeMoine, Len Levin, Scot Johnson, Skip Nipper, Bill Nowlin, Joel Rippel, David E. Skelton, Mark S. Sternman, Rick Swaine, Clayton Trutor, Saul Wisnia, and Gregory H. Wolf.

 - E-book: Click here to download the e-book version of Overcoming Adversity: Baseball’s Tony Conigliaro Award for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get a 50% discount on Overcoming Adversity: Baseball's Tony Conigliaro Award paperback edition for $8.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Overcoming Adversity: Baseball’s Tony Conigliaro Award paperback edition from the SABR Store ($12.99 includes shipping/tax).